What to See in Quedlinburg- A Step Back in Time

 Thousand Years of History

-Look straight down… recently, terraced gardens (little Schrebergarten) were built around the base of the hill to strengthen the crumbling sandstone, and to provide green space for locals.
-Fruit trees planted on a few levels are a reminder that once the town was overseen by an Abbess, whose first responsibility was feeding the people.
+Look straight down.
+Recently, terraced gardens (little Schrebergarten) were built around the base of the hill to strengthen the crumbling sandstone and to provide green space for locals.
+Fruit trees planted on a few levels are a reminder that once the town was overseen by an Abbess whose first responsibility was feeding the people.
 And that was my favorite story of all.
-For almost 900 hundred years, Quedlinburg was led by women as a “Kaiserlich freie weltliche Reichsstift Quedlinburg” or “Free secular Imperial Abbey of Quedlinburg” This meant that they answered to NO ONE except the Holy Roman Emperor.
+For almost 900 hundred years, Quedlinburg was ruled by women as a “Kaiserlich freie weltliche Reichsstift Quedlinburg” or “Free secular Imperial Abbey of Quedlinburg.”
+This meant that they answered to NO ONE except the Holy Roman Emperor.

 The view from Münzenberg

-This year Quedlinburg celebrates the 1000th Anniversary (YES 1000!) of King Heinrich 1 with a special exhibition in the church.
+In 2019, Quedlinburg celebrates the 1000th Anniversary (YES 1000!) of King Heinrich 1 with a special exhibition in the church.
 Be sure to go inside.
 One ticket gets you into the Church and the Museum.
-Although the church itself isn’t “fancy”, inside you will find the grave sites of both Heinrich 1 and Queen Mathilde, as well many amazing treasures that were recently found again after they were lost after WWII, including, jewel encrusted reliquaries and ivory combs.
-The Castle Museum follows the timeline of Quedlinburg history, from the Stone Ages to the present.
-Back outside, you can enjoy a visit to the gardens; go ahead and relax on one of the many benches, or visit the café.
+Although the church itself isn’t “fancy”, inside, you will find the grave sites of both Heinrich 1 and Queen Mathilde, as well many amazing treasures that were recently found again after they were lost after WWII, including jewel encrusted reliquaries and ivory combs.
+The Castle Museum follows the timeline of Quedlinburg’s history, from the Stone Ages to the present.
+Back outside, you can visit the gardens; go ahead and relax on one of the many benches, or visit the café.

 Why Go to Quedlinburg?